NCAR/VAPOR/docs/data/importingUnsupportedData.rst

     | Complexity         |  Medium                                    | Low                        | High             |
     +--------------------+--------------------------------------------+----------------------------+------------------+

 For example, if your data is organized as a collection of RAW files that are sampled on a `regular grid <https://en.wikipedia.org/wiki/Regular_grid>`_ you may want to use Vapor's BOV format.
+This is the easiest way to import unsupported data because it involves only creating small, ASCII metadata files describing your actual data.

 If your data are sampled on a high resolution grid, and performance is a concern, you may want to consider VAPOR's multi-resolultion VDC file format.
 However, this format should only be considered if multi-resolution is required.
 For small to modest sized data sets, performance may be degraded by using the VDC.